 The focus of this paper is on label noise SGD due to its strong regularization effects in both real and synthetic experiments~\citep{shallue2018measuring,szegedy2016rethinking,wen2019interplay}.
 Furthermore, label noise is used in large-batch training as an additional regularizer~\citep{shallue2018measuring} when the regularization from standard regularizers (e.g. mini-batch, batch-norm, and dropout) is not sufficient.
 Label noise SGD is also known to be less sensitive to initialization, as shown in \citet{haochen2020shape}.
 In stark contrast, mini-batch SGD remains stuck when initialized at any poor global minimizer.
 Our analysis demonstrates a global regularization effect of label noise SGD by proving it converges to a stationary point of a regularized loss $ L(\theta) +\lambda R(\theta)$, even when initialized at a zero error global minimum.

 The learning rate and minibatch size in SGD are also known to be important sources of regularization~\citep{goyal2017accurate}.
-In large-batch training, the learning rate is generally much smaller in the initial epochs to prevent divergence, but this leads to poorer generalization error.
 Our main theorem highlights the importance of learning rate and batch size as the hyperparameters that control the balance between the loss and the regularizer -- larger learning rate and smaller batch size leads to stronger regularization.

 \Cref{sec:setup} reviews the notation and assumptions used throughout the paper. \Cref{sec:main} formally states the main result and \Cref{sec:sketch} sketches the proof. \Cref{sec:experiments} presents experimental results which support our theory.
 Finally, \Cref{sec:discussion} discusses the implications of this work.